konklone/cdns-to-https/README.md

   * Very old versions of Firefox (e.g. 3.6) appear to not follow CORS redirects, though available information suggests it should be fine.

-  * Very old versions of Chrome (e.g. 14) do not follow CORS redirects, I believe because of [an old WebKit bug](https://bugs.webkit.org/show_bug.cgi?id=57600.)
+  * Very old versions of Chrome (e.g. 14) do not follow CORS redirects, I believe because of [an old WebKit bug](https://bugs.webkit.org/show_bug.cgi?id=57600).

-  * Desktop Safari doesn't seem to handle CORS redirects very well, but it needs a bit more testing - BrowserStack didn't give very good screenshots.
+  * Desktop Safari doesn't seem to handle CORS redirects very well, but it needs more testing.

   * Some browsers do not properly support CORS at all (Opera before 12, IE before 10), and so are unaffected by a redirect.